Heat therapy: Direct contact

+Infrared radiation

-Infrared radiation is a convenient system to heat parts of our body.
+Infrared radiation is a convenient system to heat parts of the body.
 It has the advantage over direct contact in that radiation can heat directly the area where the blood capillaries and neuron terminals are.
 When heat comes from a direct contact source it has to heat the external layer of the skin, and heat is transferred to the deeper layer by conduction.
 Since heat conduction needs a temperature gradient to proceed, and there is a maximum temperature that can be safely used (around 42 °C), this means lower temperature where warming is needed.

 Infrared (IR for short) is the part of the electromagnetic radiation spectrum comprised between 0.78 μm and 1 mm wavelength.
 It is usually divided into three segments: